 - Refix loose taps

-3 month repairs (response within 3 calendar months)
+3 month repairs (completed within 3 calendar months)

 - Replumb a property

 6 month repairs (completed within 6 calendar months)

 - Replace faulty Double Glazing units

 Minor Social Work Adaptations (completed within 5 working days)